terrajobst/AspNetCore.Docs.pt-br/aspnetcore/blazor/get-started.md

 ::: moniker-end

-Várias páginas estão disponíveis em guias na barra lateral:
+Multiple pages are available from tabs in the sidebar:

 * Home
 * Contador
-* Buscar dados
+* Fetch data

 Na página Contador, selecione o botão **Clique aqui** para incrementar o contador sem uma atualização de página.
-Incrementar um contador em uma página da Web normalmente requer a escrita de JavaScript, mas com Blazor C#você pode usar.
+Incrementing a counter in a webpage normally requires writing JavaScript, but with Blazor you can use C#.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter1.razor?highlight=7,12-15)]

-Uma solicitação de `/counter` no navegador, conforme especificado pela diretiva `@page` na parte superior, faz com que o componente `Counter` processe seu conteúdo.
-Os componentes são renderizados em uma representação na memória da árvore de renderização que pode ser usada para atualizar a interface do usuário de maneira flexível e eficiente.
+A request for `/counter` in the browser, as specified by the `@page` directive at the top, causes the `Counter` component to render its content.
+Components render into an in-memory representation of the render tree that can then be used to update the UI in a flexible and efficient way.

-Sempre que o botão **clicar em mim** estiver selecionado:
+Each time the **Click me** button is selected:

-* O evento `onclick` é acionado.
+* The `onclick` event is fired.
 * O método `IncrementCount` é chamado.
-* O `currentCount` é incrementado.
+* The `currentCount` is incremented.
-* O componente é renderizado novamente.
+* The component is rendered again.

-O tempo de execução compara o novo conteúdo com o conteúdo anterior e aplica apenas o conteúdo alterado para o Modelo de Objeto do Documento (DOM).
+The runtime compares the new content to the previous content and only applies the changed content to the Document Object Model (DOM).

-Adicione um componente a outro componente usando a sintaxe HTML.
-Por exemplo, adicione o componente `Counter` à página inicial do aplicativo adicionando um elemento `<Counter />` ao componente `Index`.
+Add a component to another component using HTML syntax.
+For example, add the `Counter` component to the app's homepage by adding a `<Counter />` element to the `Index` component.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index1.razor?highlight=7)]

 Execute o aplicativo.
-A Home Page tem seu próprio contador fornecido pelo componente `Counter`.
+The homepage has its own counter provided by the `Counter` component.

-Os parâmetros de componente são especificados usando atributos ou [conteúdo filho](xref:blazor/components#child-content), que permitem definir propriedades no componente filho.
-Para adicionar um parâmetro ao componente `Counter`, atualize o bloco `@code` do componente:
+Component parameters are specified using attributes or [child content](xref:blazor/components#child-content), which allow you to set properties on the child component.
+To add a parameter to the `Counter` component, update the component's `@code` block:

-* Adicione uma propriedade pública para `IncrementAmount` com um atributo `[Parameter]`.
+* Add a public property for `IncrementAmount` with a `[Parameter]` attribute.
 * Altere o método `IncrementCount` para usar o `IncrementAmount` ao aumentar o valor de `currentCount`.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter2.razor?highlight=12-13,17)]

-Especifique o `IncrementAmount` no elemento `<Counter>` do componente `Index` usando um atributo.
+Specify the `IncrementAmount` in the `Index` component's `<Counter>` element using an attribute.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index2.razor?highlight=7)]

 Execute o aplicativo.
-O componente `Index` tem seu próprio contador que é incrementado em dez cada vez que o botão **Click me** é selecionado.
-O componente `Counter` (*Counter.
-Razor*) em `/counter` continua a incrementar um.
+The `Index` component has its own counter that increments by ten each time the **Click me** button is selected.
+The `Counter` component (*Counter.razor*) at `/counter` continues to increment by one.

 ## <a name="next-steps"></a>Próximas etapas